Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector: Event selection

-The events were collected by di-muon and tri-muon trigger paths with at least one di-muon pair whose mass is consistent with $J/\psi$ or $\psi(\text{2S})$ and with trigger muon $p_{\text{T}}$ thresholds tuned for different data-taking periods~\cite{TRIG-2018-01}.
+The events are collected by di-muon and tri-muon trigger paths with at least one di-muon pair whose mass is consistent with $J/\psi$ or $\psi(\text{2S})$, and with trigger muon $p_{\text{T}}$ thresholds tuned for different data-taking periods~\cite{TRIG-2018-01}.
 The trigger efficiency relative to offline requirements for both signals $X\text{(6900)}\to J/\psi+\psi\text{(2S)}\to 4\mu(+2\pi)$ is about $65\%$.
-Muons are reconstructed by matching tracks found in the ID and the MS. They must satisfy the \textit{loose} identification criteria~\cite{MUON-2018-03}.
-In all channels, events are required to have at least four muons with two opposite-charge pairs.
+Muons are reconstructed by matching tracks found in the ID and the MS. They are required to satisfy the \textit{loose} identification criteria~\cite{MUON-2018-03}.
+In all channels, events are required to contain at least four muons forming two opposite-charge pairs.
 In the $4\mu+2\pi$ channel, two additional opposite-sign (OS) charged tracks fulfilling the \textit{loose} criteria~\cite{ATL-PHYS-PUB-2015-051,PERF-2015-08} are required.
 The ID tracks of four muons (plus two pions for $4\mu+2\pi$) are fitted to a common vertex with the mass of each charmonium constrained~\cite{ATL-PHYS-2003-031} to its world average value~\cite{Zyla:2020zbs}.
-Requirements are imposed on quantities such as the muon momentum, vertex fit quality, and the projected transverse distances between the primary vertex~\cite{ATL-PHYS-PUB-2015-026} and the candidate vertex, as shown in Table~\ref{tab:selection}.
-Since $\Delta R$ between the two charmonia is relatively small (large) for signal resonances (backgrounds), the signal regions (SRs) are defined with $\Delta R< 0.25$, while events with $\Delta R\ge 0.25$ belong to the fit control regions (CRs) used to validate and constrain the background normalizations.
-Data events in SRs were not examined until the background estimation procedure was fully defined.
-In the $4\mu+2\pi$ channel, a boosted decision tree (BDT) is employed to reduce the feed-up background that is explained below.
+Additional selection requirements are imposed on variables such as the muon momentum, vertex fit quality, and the projected transverse distances between the primary vertex~\cite{ATL-PHYS-PUB-2015-026} and the candidate vertex.
+The event selection criteria for the SRs and CRs are summarised in Table~\ref{tab:selection}.
+The definitions of the variables in the table are listed below.

+\begin{enumerate}[label=(\roman*)] \item The definitions of $m_{J/\psi}$, $m_{\psi(2S)}$.
+The charmonium invariant mass before the vertex fit. \item The definitions of $m_{4\mu}$, $m_{4\mu+2\pi}$.
+The $4\mu$ or $4\mu+2\pi$ vertex mass after the vertex fit. \item The definitions of $\chi^2_{4\mu}/N$, $\chi^2_{4\mu+2\pi}/N$.
+The $4\mu$ or $4\mu+2\pi$ vertex fit quality $\chi^2$ divided by the number of degrees of freedom $N$.
+The vertex candidate with the lowest $\chi^2/N$ is selected in events with more than one candidate meeting the criteria on $\chi^2/N$. \item The definitions of $L_{xy}^{4\mu}$, $L_{xy}^{4\mu+2\pi}$, $L_{xy}^{\text{charm}}$.
+The distance in the transverse plane from the primary vertex to the $4\mu$, $4\mu+2\pi$ vertices and charmonium subvertex, projected onto the direction of the vertex candidate's transverse momentum, respectively.
+The charmonium subvertex is obtained by revertexing the tracks from its decay with the subvertex mass constrained to the charmonium's mass~\cite{Zyla:2020zbs}.
+The primary vertex is the $pp$ collision vertex.
+If there are multiple primary vertices in the event due to pileup~\cite{ATL-PHYS-PUB-2014-001}, the one closest to the candidate vertex in $z$ is chosen.
+These quantities can be negative due to the resolution effect. \end{enumerate}